serbanghita/Selenium-Setup-Webdriver/README.md

 1. `cd Selenium-Setup-Webdriver`
 1. `composer install`
 1. `phpunit -c phpunit.xml` - will perform the checks from [tests](tests)
-    1. Tinker with `phpunit.xml` if you want fast changes in your setup.
+    1. Tinker with `phpunit.xml` if you want fast changes in your setup (proxy, selenium server, specific browser).
 Eg. connecting to a different Selenium host and port.
+    2. For extending your tests you need to override `setUp` method from `BrowserTestCase` and use your custom webdriver settings or the predefined from `SeleniumSetupWebDriver\WebDriver\WebDriverFactory`.

 # Usage